Hospice charity campaign

 The Strategy

-I managed a colleague who worked up influencer briefs for local advocates across the region.
-They received free merchandise from the trail and shared their experience visiting, creating authentic word-of-mouth that extended reach beyond our immediate followers.
+Managed an agency colleague on influencer briefs for local advocates across the region, who received free trail merchandise and shared authentic experiences that extended reach well beyond existing followers.

 Why It Matters